 - (2019) Education and Race from Empire to Brexit.
 (Bristol.
 Policy Press)

 - (2019)with Danny Dorling “ Rule Britannia: Brexit and the end of Empire” (London.
 Biteback publications)

-- (2017) “A Sociology of special and inclusive education: exploring the manufacture of inability.
-(London and New York Routledge)
+- (2017) A Sociology of Special and Inclusive education: exploring the manufacture of Inability.
+(Abingdon Routledge)

-A full list of her publications can be found at www.stomlinson.net
+a full list of her publications can be found at www.stomlinson.net